 The legislation ensures that all farming families who need the extra space to farm and to support their farming operations have a path forward at the ALC for them to build a house larger than 5,400 square feet.
 Also, the Bill will not damage those people who have existing permits and authorizations in place.
 “They will have until November 5, 2019 — a full year from the date that this bill was introduced — to begin the construction work.
 They will no longer be required to have a substantially started construction of the foundation,” says Minister Popam.
 Gill here however notes that this might not apply to members that had their pre-load permit issued but are waiting to apply for a building permit.
 “Sometimes the pre-load process can take anywhere from 1-3 years with significant financial costs before somebody can even apply for a building permit.”

-“The Bill 52 will have a negative impact on agriculture property values and will make it difficult for farmers to live together and farm.
-If these families cannot build homes according to their needs then they will not buy farmland and we will lose these farming families,” says Badh.
-He believes that farmers should be able to decide on the size of home that is needed, provided they are actively farming the lands.
+MLA Hunt believes that the government has not been clear about how their new rules around farmland use will be enforced, and this bill will have a number of negative impacts on BC’s hardworking farmers.
+Badh agrees, “The Bill 52 will have a negative impact on agriculture property values and will make it difficult for them to live together and farm.
+If these families can not build homes according to their needs than they will not buy farmland and we will lose these farming families.
+Badh believes that farmers should be able to decide on the size of home that is needed, provided they are actively farming the lands.
 “Farming is not a one person operation and needs help from other family members to help out.
 We have joint families who have purchased these properties in hopes of working together and to keep their children busy working on the farms.”